mahmoud/glom/docs/api.rst

 Setup and Registration
 ----------------------

-For the vast majority of objects and types out there in Python-land, :func:`~glom.glom()` will just work.
-However, for that very special remainder, glom is ready and extensible!
+When it comes to targets, :func:`~glom.glom()` will operate on the vast majority of objects out there in Python-land.
+However, for that very special remainder, glom is readily extensible!

 .. autofunction:: glom.register
 .. autoclass:: glom.Glommer